lukaspfisterch/dbl-core/README.md

 Deterministic Boundary Layer on top of KL Kernel Logic.

-DBL Core evaluates governance boundaries for operations before they are executed by the KL kernel.
+DBL Core evaluates governance boundaries for operations before they are executed by `KL Kernel Logic`.

 ## Install